 The Gulf of Mexico is one of our nation’s most shared ocean spaces.
 Its outer continental shelf supplies approximately 20 percent of the total U.S. crude oil and natural gas production, and commercial fisheries landings average 1.4 billion pounds per year (from 2018 to 2020).
 The Gulf of Mexico’s coral reef ecosystems provide habitat, food, and shelter to hundreds of species, and play an economic role in supporting commercial fisheries and recreational industries.

 The anthropogenic and natural pressures placed on the Gulf of Mexico’s ecosystems can have lasting impacts on their condition, as evidenced by the annual hypoxic zone off the coast of Louisiana and the Deepwater Horizon oil spill.
 The establishment of MPAs to protect and conserve Gulf of Mexico ecosystems has been identified as one of the key restoration strategies for benthic communities affected by the Deepwater Horizon oil spill.
 Understanding how fish populations use the Flower Garden Banks National Marine Sanctuary to improve MPA design and management is the focus of our work.

 What We Are Doing

 This work is part of the Regional Ecosystem Research Program’s Federal Funding Opportunity focused on understanding species’ habitat usage and connectivity.
-Funded by NCCOS and conducted in collaboration with the Office of National Marine Sanctuaries and the National Marine Protected Areas Center.
-It is led by Jay Rooker (Texas A&M University), and represents a collaboration of 13 scientists at five different universities, and two federal entities (NOAA’s Flower Garden Banks National Marine Sanctuary and the Southeast Fisheries Science Center).
+Funded by NCCOS and conducted in collaboration with the Office of National Marine Sanctuaries and the National Marine Protected Areas Center, the project is led by Jay Rooker (Texas A&M University) and represents a collaboration of 13 scientists at five different universities and two federal entities (NOAA’s Flower Garden Banks National Marine Sanctuary and the Southeast Fisheries Science Center).